Computational Complexity of Covering Two-vertex Multigraphs with Semi-edges: Two-vertex target graphs

-\begin{proof} We reduce the well known NP-complete problem {\sc NAE-3-SAT}~\cite{k:GJ79}, which given a formula $\phi$ in CNF without negation, consisting of clauses $C_1, \ldots, C_m$, where each $C_j$ is a disjunction of exactly $3$ distinct literals, asks whether $\phi$ has a truth assignment such that each clause contains a negatively valued literal.
+We reduce from a well known NP-complete variant of the {\sc Monotone-NAE-3-SAT} problem, which given a formula $\phi$ in CNF without negations, consisting of clauses $C_1, \ldots, C_m$, where each $C_j$ is a disjunction of exactly three distinct literals, asks whether $\phi$ has a truth assignment such that each clause contains at least one positively valued literal, as well as at least one negatively valued one.
+In fact, this is equivalent to bicolorability of 3-uniform hypergraphs.
+The NP-completeness of this problem is proven in~\cite{Schaefer78}.

-For given $\phi$ we build a bipartite cubic graph $G$ that allows a $(2,1)$-coloring if and only if $\phi$ allows required assignment.
+For a given $\phi$ we build a bipartite cubic graph $G$ that allows a $(2,1)$-coloring if and only if $\phi$ allows the required assignment.
 The graph has several functional blocks: variable gadgets, clause gadgets enforcing the valid truth assignment already for a partial $(2,1)$-coloring and also garbage collection allowing to extend the partial coloring to the entire cubic graph.
 By partial $(2,1)$-coloring we mean a restriction of a $(2,1)$-coloring to a subgraph, i.e. a vertex 2-coloring where every vertex has at most two neighbors of its own color and at most one neighbor of the other color.

 For a variable $z$ that in $\phi$ has $k$ occurrences, we build a variable gadget consisting of a cyclic chain of $2k$ graphs $H_1$ linked together with further vertices $u_i^z$ and $v_i^z$ so each three consecutive copies of $H_1$ induce the graph $H_2$ of Fig~\ref{fig:malaab-3} a).
 In this gadget the color of $u_1^z,\dots,u_{2k}^z$ represent the truth assignment of $z$.